 For more information regarding property valuations and suburb trends for Hermanus visit www.SAPTG.co.za

 Today Hermanus, although still as tranquil as it was during its inception days, is still one of South Africa's most popular tourists destination.
-It is calle the Sleepy town along the sea as its residents fought strongly for their hometown to remain a sleepy, quaint seaside village rather than succumb to the modernization that was creeping up all around them.
+It is called the Sleepy Hermanus along the sea as its residents fought strongly for Hermanus to remain a sleepy, quaint seaside village rather than succumb to the modernization that was creeping up all around them.

-With tourists’ attraction sites such as Fernkloof Nature Reserve and Golf Estates like Fernkloof Estate, Hermanus has certainly grown to become one of South Africa's outstanding towns with a lot to offer, Tourism and Real Estate wise.
+With tourists’ attraction sites such as Fernkloof Nature Reserve and Golf Estates like Fernkloof Estate, Hermanus has certainly grown to become one of South Africa's outstanding cities to live.
 To view properties for sale or to rent in Fernkloof, Westcliff and other tranquil areas in Hermanus click here.